KularatnaS/3d-ring-transformer/README.md

 - Ubuntu 20.04
 - CUDA 12.0
 - Python 3.8
-- 4 GB NVIDIA GeForce GTX 1050
+- 16 GB NVIDIA GPU

 ## Quick start guide
 - Install project requirements in a python 3.8.x virtual environment
-- Set config at `config/config.py`
+- Set config at `config/config.py` [default values are set for training on the DALES dataset]
 - Place your labelled point cloud data in .laz format at:
   - `data/laz-data/train-data`
   - `data/laz-data/val-data`